 For many purposes one may identify a connected reductive algebraic group with its group of complex points.
-For the discussion of real forms (Section 3), and to keep the exposition as elementary as possible, we prefer to work with complex groups.
+For the discussion of real forms (Section 3), and to keep the exposition as elementary as possible, we choose to work with complex groups.
 Experts, and those with an interest in other fields, may wish to convert to the language of algebraic groups where appropriate.

 We now describe the parameters for a connected reductive complex group.
 These are provided by root data and based root data.
-Good references are the books by Humphreys [10] and Springer [22].
+Good references are the books by Humphreys [11] and Springer [23].